Roemer/Waddu/Waddu/ReadMe.txt

 - Add Local Version if missing (own File / TOC)
 - Add Mappings
 - Create Editor for Mappings
-- no-lib Support?
-- Use 7Zip for rar extracting and check for wrong Packages (like xchar)

 Bugs:
 - Catch protected (unreadable) Folders when deleting / extracting